apcherry/directresize/core/components/directresize/docs/readme.txt

 Direct Resize
 ~~~~~~~~~~~~~

-A modx revo plugin to apply the highslide (www.highslide.js) image expander to any images in modx Revo.
+A modx revo plugin to apply the a selected image expander to any images in modx Revo.
+The available packages are available for selection via the plugin properties.

+* Highslide
+* Colorbox
+* prettyPhoto

 IMPORTANT NOTE: Highslide JS is licensed under a Creative Commons Attribution-NonCommercial 2.5 License.
 This means you need the author's permission to use Highslide JS on commercial websites.